Above02/Covid19_Analisis/README.md

 and xlsx files

 ## Credits
-To use our original or adapted codes, please cite our work https://doi.org/10.21203/rs.3.rs-2285898/v1 as [1], see reference at the end of this document.

 The python script codes present in this directory has been written by Alejandro Carvantes-Barrera, and Mauricio Rosales-Rivera.

 # Introduction